Kowalczykowski, Steve

 Faculty Appointments:

-Distinguished Professor of Microbiology and of Molecular & Cellular Biology
+Distinguished Professor of Microbiology & Molecular Genetics, and of Molecular & Cellular Biology

 Briggs Hall - 310